Discover Chile's Los Lagos Region, a Charming Place to Visit

 Image: iglesiasdechiloe.cl

-Key tourist destinations include the towns of Ancud, the gateway to Chiloe, founded by the Spaniards in 1768; Castro, the current provincial capital, known for its distinctive architecture and the Iglesia de San Francisco (San Francisco Church), a UNESCO World Heritage Site; Dalcahue, a small town located 25 km north of Castro; and Chonchi, also known as "La Ciudad de los Tres Pisos" (The City of Three Floors) due to its construction on three natural levels.
+Top tourist spots include Ancud, the historic gateway to Chiloe founded by the Spanish in 1768; Castro, the provincial capital famed for its iconic palafitos (stilt houses) and the UNESCO-listed San Francisco Church; Dalcahue, a charming town 25 km north of Castro; and Chonchi, nicknamed "La Ciudad de los Tres Pisos" (The City of Three Floors) for its tiered layout on natural slopes.

 City of Puerto Montt

-Puerto Montt is the regional capital of Los Lagos, strategically located on the Reloncaví Gulf, 1,033 km south of Santiago.
-Founded in 1853 by Vicente Pérez Rosales, Puerto Montt was developed by German and Chilean settlers in a region rich in fishing resources and covered by a dense, cold jungle dominated by the Larch, one of the longest-living trees in the world.
+Puerto Montt, the regional capital of Los Lagos, is strategically situated on the Reloncaví Gulf, 1,033 km south of Santiago.
+Founded in 1853 by Vicente Pérez Rosales, the city emerged through the efforts of German and Chilean settlers in a region abundant in fishing resources and cloaked by a dense, cold rainforest dominated by the Larch tree—one of the world's longest-living species.

-The city, known for its charming waterfront scenery, serves as the northern gateway to the vast Patagonian region and is the main business hub of southern Chile.
-Its primary industries include tourism, salmon farming, aquaculture, agriculture, livestock, transportation, and telecommunications.
-During the high season (December to March), thousands of tourists from around the world flock to its restaurants, streets, and squares, drawn by the area's many attractions.
+Renowned for its picturesque waterfront, Puerto Montt serves as the northern gateway to the expansive Patagonian region and stands as the principal business hub of southern Chile.
+Key industries include tourism, salmon farming, aquaculture, agriculture, livestock, transportation, and telecommunications.
+During the high season (December to March), the city attracts thousands of tourists worldwide, drawn to its vibrant streets, inviting restaurants, and diverse attractions.

-Puerto Montt's commercial and tourism infrastructure includes a seaport, airport, bus terminal, road connections, hotels, dining options, and a wide range of services, all offering high-quality standards for the travel and tourism industry, as well as for conferences and conventions.
+Puerto Montt boasts a robust commercial and tourism infrastructure, including a seaport, airport, bus terminal, extensive road connections, hotels, restaurants, and comprehensive services.
+These high-quality facilities cater to travelers, the tourism industry, and those attending conferences and conventions.

 "Angelmo" Fishermen's Market and Tourist Center

-The small bay of Angelmo is located 3 km from downtown Puerto Montt.
-Today, Angelmo is one of the city’s most important tourist attractions.
-It is home to the Maritime Terminal, which connects with the province of Chiloé and the regions of Aysén and Magallanes.
-The area also features a Craft Fair, a Fishing Terminal where locals sell their products, and a large Seafood Market where these products are offered at small restaurants.
+Located just 3 km from downtown Puerto Montt, the small bay of Angelmo stands out as one of the city’s most iconic tourist destinations.
+This vibrant area is home to the Maritime Terminal, which provides connections to the province of Chiloe and the regions of Aysen and Magallanes.
+Visitors can also explore a bustling Craft Fair, a Fishing Terminal where local fishermen sell their fresh catch, and a lively Seafood Market featuring small restaurants serving delicious local dishes.

 Vicente Perez Rosales National Park